newsboat/newsboat/doc/internal/howto-release.md

         git checkout -b feature/prepare-next-release
         git commit -am'Prepare for next release'
         git push origin -u feature/prepare-next-release
-    * Once the new MSRV checks passed, go to Settings → Branches → Branch protection rules, "Edit" the rules for "master" and:
-        - make the old MSRV checks *not* required
-        - make the new MSRV checks *required*

 ## If you're making a patch release (x.y.Z)